 A grammar stage student can mean different things to different people.
 So let me clear up the confusion by saying that I mean the years when the student is learning the foundational basics, such as phonics, spelling and how to add, subtract, multiply and divide.

 These are the years when the student is full of wonder and when he or she wants to know everything about everything.
-During the grammar stage years, the student are peppering you with questions that begin with, “Mom, what’s ______________”.
+During the grammar stage years, the student is peppering you with questions that begin with, “Mom, what’s ______________”.

-We like compare the grammar stage student to an empty bucket that is begging to be filled.
+We like to compare the grammar stage student to an empty bucket that is begging to be filled.
 He or she has a natural curiosity combined a high capacity for retaining information.

 So, when teaching science you will be playing to these strengths while building their knowledge base of scientific facts.
 You can also use science to work on their basic skills of writing and reading at this stage.